Allan Ganley: Career

-Bermuda -

-Allan was the drummer in the Joe Wylie Orchestra in the late 60’s / early 70’s at the Hamilton Princess Hotel, backing up many International Artists from the UK and the USA.
-He was also a close friend of drummer Andy Newmark whom he met during his time in Bermuda.
+He was the drummer in the Joe Wylie Orchestra in the late 1960s and early 1970s at the Hamilton Princess Hotel, backing up many international artists.
+He was also a close friend of the drummer Andy Newmark whom he met during his time in Bermuda.

 Throughout the 1970s and 1980s, Ganley could be seen and heard on countless broadcasts and recording dates, playing with jazz musicians of all styles.
 In the 1990s Ganley was as active as ever, playing club and festival dates throughout the UK with occasional overseas trips.
-The self-effacing nature of his playing made him a perfect accompanist for pianists such as Teddy Wilson and Al Haig and for singers including Carol Kidd and Blossom Dearie.
+The self-effacing nature of his playing made him a perfect accompanist for pianists such as Teddy Wilson and Al Haig, and for singers including Carol Kidd and Blossom Dearie.
 Although less well known for his work as an arranger, Ganley provided charts for many leading British jazz musicians as well as for the BBC Radio Big Band.

 In 1995, Ganley fell and broke his ankle.
 Due to this incident and the shock which caused his hair to fall out, he did not play the drums for some time.
 He would regularly appear on stage wearing a large floppy beret.
 His drumming continued to entertain jazz lovers until his sudden death in early 2008.
-It has been stated that, "his work in particular with the late John Dankworth and his singing partner Cleo Laine, along with American saxophonist Scott Hamilton, the pianist Brian Lemon and the singer Elaine Delmar, provided an outstanding example of inspired tact and rhythmic intelligence."
+It has been stated that, "his work in particular with the late John Dankworth and his singing partner Cleo Laine, along with American saxophonist Scott Hamilton, the pianist Brian Lemon and the singer Elaine Delmar, provided an outstanding example of inspired tact and rhythmic intelligence".

 Ganley died at Wexham Park Hospital, Slough, on 29 March 2008.